sudojunior/access-groups/README.md

 - `site admin` = Covers both public deployment for GitHub Staff and Enterprise Deployment
 - `repo owner` = (If under user scope) is current actor the owner of this repository?
+- `repo admin` = is current actor an admin of this repository?

 #### Future